If you want to learn English from scratch, this post is for you. Well, if you are able to read this, perhaps you don’t start from scratch. 🤔

 This is the single most important factor of the equation.

 There’s people learning Italian because they are terribly fond of opera.
-I know girls who have learnt Japanese prompted by manga aesthetic.
+I know girls who have learned Brazilian Portuguese prompted by a passion for capoeira.
 Boys who have learnt Sanskrit to their burning desire to get to know Asian philosophy better.

 If you love something, language turns into a tool to improve your knowledge of it, not an end in itself: it will enable you to stop viewing English as a school subject, and you’ll begin seeing it as a part of you.